Symmetric Reduction and Hamilton-Jacobi Equations of the Controlled Underwater Vehicle-Rotor System: Introduction

 A brief of outline of this paper is as follows.
-In the second section, we first review some relevant definitions and basic facts about underwater vehicle with two internal rotors, which will be used in subsequent sections.
-As an application of the theoretical result of symplectic reduction of RCH system given by Marsden et al \cite{mawazh10}, in the third section, we first give the regular point reduction by stages of RCH system with symmetry on the generalization of a semidirect product Lie group.
-Then we regard the underwater vehicle with two internal rotors as a regular point reducible by stages RCH system on the generalization of semidirect product Lie group $\textmd{SE}(3)\times S^1 \times S^1 $ and $(\textmd{SE}(3)\circledS \mathbb{R}^3)\times S^1 \times S^1 $, respectively, and in the cases of coincident and non-coincident centers of buoyancy and gravity, we give explicitly the motion equations of their reduced RCH systems on the symplectic leaves by calculation in detail.
-Moreover, as an application of the theoretical result of Hamilton-Jacobi theory of regular reduced RCH system given by Wang \cite{wa13d}, in the fourth section, we first give the Hamilton-Jacobi theorem of RCH system with symmetry on the generalization of a semidirect product Lie group.
-Then we give the Hamilton-Jacobi equations of the reduced underwater vehicle-rotors systems on the symplectic leaves by calculation in detail, respectively, in the cases of coincident and non-coincident centers of buoyancy and gravity.
-These research work develop the applications of symplectic reduction by stages and Hamilton-Jacobi theory of RCH systems with symmetry and make us have much deeper understanding and recognition for the structure of Hamiltonian systems and RCH systems.
+In the second section, we first review some relevant basic facts about underwater vehicle with two internal rotors, and give the Hamiltonian function of the controlled underwater vehicle-rotor system, in the cases of coincident and non-coincident centers of buoyancy and gravity, respectively, which will be used in subsequent sections.
+In the third section, we first give the regular point reduction of an RCH system with symmetry and momentum map on the generalization of a semidirect product Lie group, then derive precisely the geometric constraint conditions of the reduced symplectic form for the dynamical vector fields of the regular point reducible RCH system.
+As an application of the theoretical result, in the fourth section and the fifth section, we regard the controlled underwater vehicle-rotor with a control torque acting on the two internal rotors as a regular point reducible RCH system on the generalization of semidirect product Lie group $\textmd{SE}(3)\times S^1 \times S^1 $ and $(\textmd{SE}(3)\circledS \mathbb{R}^3)\times S^1 \times S^1 $, respectively, we give the regular point reduced controlled underwater vehicle-rotor systems, in the cases of coincident and non-coincident centers of buoyancy and gravity.
+Moreover, we derive precisely the geometric constraint conditions of the reduced symplectic forms for the dynamical vector fields of the regular point reducible controlled underwater vehicle-rotor systems by calculation in detail, that is, the two types of Hamilton-Jacobi equations for these regular point reduced controlled underwater vehicle-rotor systems.\\

+It is worthy of noting that, in the cases of coincident and non-coincident centers of buoyancy and gravity, the motions of the controlled underwater vehicle-rotor system are different, and the configuration spaces, the Hamiltonian functions, the actions of Lie groups, the reduced symplectic forms and the reduced systems of the controlled underwater vehicle-rotor system are also different.
+But, the two types of Hamilton-Jacobi equations given by calculation in detail are same, that is, the internal rules are same by comparing Theorem 4.2 and Theorem 5.2.
+Thus, these research work reveal the deeply internal relationships of the geometrical structures of phase spaces, the dynamical vector fields and controls of the controlled underwater vehicle-rotor system, and develop the theory and application of the regular symplectic reduction and Hamilton-Jacobi theory for the RCH systems with symmetries, and make us have much deeper understanding and recognition for the structure of Hamiltonian systems and RCH systems.